Djamel Ameziane: Repatriation

 On December 5, 2013, he was transferred to Algeria, despite his protestations that it was likely that he would be tortured there.

 Since his return to Algeria, Ameziane has been monitored by the International Committee of the Red Cross office in Algeria.
 He has to date not suffered any injustice or persecution, and is self-supporting.

 On July 21, 2014, U.S. District Judge Ellen Segal Huvelle turned down a request from Ameziane for the USA to return the funds—the equivalent in $8,838 in US dollars—that he had when he was captured.

 Jason Leopold, writing about his petition, noted that it had not been known until Ameziane's petition that the seizure of assets had been US policy for all captives.

 Leopold quoted Gabor Rona and Eugene Fidell in arguing that the seizure of captive's financial assets was a form of looting or pillaging -- war crimes explicitly prohibited by the Geneva Conventions.

 Artwork

-While detained at Guantanamo Bay, Ameziane created a painting called Shipwrecked Boat which was one of seven works created by inmates, and it was displayed at John Jay College, New York, in the autumn of 2017.
+While detained at Guantanamo Bay, Ameziane created two untitled paintings, one which depicts a Shipwrecked Boat, and the other which depicts buildings on a shore.
+The painting which depicts a shipwrecked boat is one of seven works created by Guantanamo Bay inmates, that are displayed at John Jay College, New York, in the autumn of 2017.